MMTSA: Multimodal Temporal Segment Attention Network for Efficient Human Activity Recognition: Related Work

 Although these multimodal HAR methods have achieved good performance in various scenarios, several challenges still remain in multimodal HAR.
 For example, many of these methods encode the whole sensor data, which is redundant and highly computational.
 Therefore, a sparse and efficient sampling strategy would be more favorable and need to be designed.
-Furthermore, many existing frameworks do not allow inter-modality interaction and may not learn complementary multimodal features.
+Furthermore, many existing frameworks do not allow inter-modality interaction, which can cause potential loss of inter-modality correlation and may not learn complementary multimodal features.
 Thus, we explore the inter-segment modality attention mechanism and demonstrate that it improves the final result.
-Finally, we propose a novel multimodal temporal segment attention network MMTSA, as described in detail in next section.
+Finally, we propose a novel multimodal temporal segment attention network MMTSA, as described in detail in the next section.